 As discussed in Chapter 5, San Bernardino has several disadvantaged incorporated areas -- the Westside and Central/Downtown-which are some of the oldest areas of the community.
 Both comprise the majority of the areas designated as R/ECAPs and/or high segregation and poverty in the community.
 As explained earlier, these conditions are due in part to the many economic, housing, and social changes since 1980 that resulted in significant economic disruption, poverty, foreclosures, deteriorating infrastructure, and declining neighborhoods.
 Reversing and ameliorating these conditions will take considerable time and continued investments.
 To improve these areas, the City is directing significant public and private investment into both areas.
-Chapter 5 (Tables 5-23 and 5-24) along with action items in other housing dedicated to these two areas.
+Chapter 5 (Tables 5-23 and 5-24) along with action items in other housing element programs list dozens of initiatives and multi-million dollar investments being dedicated to these two areas.
+The timeframes for each action item where initiated by the City, County or other partners can be found by referencing the program number for each line item in the housing plan.